 On Simchat Torah, the conclusion of Sukkot, we honour those members who have made a significant contribution to the KLS community during a lively service where we begin our Torah reading cycle all over again.

 We light up the darkness of the middle of winter with our communal candle-lighting on the first night of Chanukah, members bringing their own chanukiyot, before enjoying sufganiyot (doughnuts) and latkes.
-Activities also include a friendly ‘fry-off’ competition for the best latkes, dreidel and other games.
+Activities have also included a friendly ‘fry-off’ competition for the best latkes, dreidel and other games.
+Our choir and other instrumentalists will often provide the musical entertainment at these evenings.

 On other nights we hold smaller candle-lighting ceremonies at a selection of members’ own homes.
 We also often invite other local faith groups to the synagogue on one night to share this festival of light over a chavurah supper.